brennanbrown/javascript-projects/NOTES.md

 ## Performance Testing

-* In order to test the performance and speed of algorithms written in JavaScript, within the broswer, you can wrap `console.profile("Function Name");` before the function is run, and adding `console.profileEnd("Function Name");` after it.
+* In order to test the performance and speed of algorithms written in JavaScript, within the broswer, wrap `console.profile("Function Name");` before the function is run, and adding `console.profileEnd("Function Name");` after it.
-    - Then, using the developer tools in Google Chrome, and going into "More Tools", you can select "JavaScript Profiler".
+    - Then, using the developer tools in Google Chrome, and going into "More Tools", select "JavaScript Profiler".
     - This will record the specific times of functions as they run.
 * This can be helpful for comparing the amount of time each different sorting algorithm takes, and indetify places in the code that take the longest.
-* In the folder `js-tests`, you'll find snippets that can be compared to one another on the following websites:
+* In the folder `js-tests`, there are snippets that can be compared to one another on the following websites:
     -  https://jsbench.me/ or https://jsben.ch/ or https://measurethat.net or https://plnkr.co/edit/pJg5LsiSNqlc6immmGsW?preview
     -  You should always check what devices and browsers your audience uses so that you can optimize for your specific site.

 ## Using `arr.sort` Function

-* Note: When you use the default `arr.sort` method in JavaScript, your browser is most likely sorting with a merged sort, or a quick sort.
+* Note: When using the default `arr.sort` method in JavaScript, the browser is most likely sorting with a merged sort, or a quick sort.
-* If you have an unsorted array and use a .sort on it, it will, for the most part, do what you expect with these numbers.
+* If you have an unsorted array and use a `.sort` on it, it will, for the most part, do what's expected with these numbers.
 However, it's not always this simple.
     - The challenge for us is that we're working with JSON which requires a little bit more work.
 * `arr.sort()` doesn't always work.
-If you have anything more complicated than an array with single-digit numbers, you're going to have to pass it a function.
+If there's anything more complicated than an array with single-digit numbers, it will have to be passed a function.
 * We'll be sorting these values.
 However, we need to check if a value is null because we want to be able to push that down no matter what.
-* However, if you just sort the data, you're going to have to re-render this table every time you sort.
-To avoid that, you can render the already existing nodes
+* However, if just sorting the data, the table is going to have to re-render every time a sort occurs.
+To avoid that, render the already existing nodes

 ```javascript
 function regularSort(arr, index){